Skip to main content

 /plane command

-The /plane command lets you create a work item on the fly, without even opening Plane.
+The /plane command lets you create a work item on the fly, without referencing a specific message.
 Slash Plane command

 1. Type /plane in any Slack channel or DM.